-Filtered Filtered view with the internal logic of dissolved instances displayed within hollow bounding boxes (transparent instances), and the hierarchy of the rest of the design unchanged.
-If the transparent instance does not display internal logic, use one of the alternatives described in step 4 of Viewing Design Hierarchy and Context , on page 300.
+Starting View Filtered view with the internal logic of dissolved instances displayed within hollow bounding boxes (transparent instances), and the hierarchy of the rest of the design unchanged.
+If the transparent instance does not display internal logic, use one of the alternatives described in step 4 of Viewing Design Hierarchy and Context, on page 300.
 Use the Back button to return to the undissolved view.
-Unfiltered New, flattened view with the dissolved instances flattened in place (no nesting) to Boolean logic, and the hierarchy of the rest of the design unchanged.
-Select Unflatten Schematic to return to the top-level unflattened view.
-You cannot use the Back button to return to previous views because this is a new view.
+Filtered Unfiltered New, flattened view with the dissolved instances flatter place (no nesting) to Boolean logic, and the hierarchy rest of the design unchanged.
+Select Unflatten Schemat return to the top-level unflattened view.
+You cannot us Back button to return to previous views because this view.